babel/website/docs/learn-es6.md

 ## Introduction

-> ECMAScript 6 is the upcoming version of the ECMAScript standard.
-This standard is targeting ratification in June 2015.
+> ECMAScript 6 is the newest version of the ECMAScript standard.
+This standard was ratified in June 2015.
 ES2015 is a significant update to the language, and the first update to the language since ES5 was standardized in 2009.
 Implementation of these features in major JavaScript engines is [underway now](http://kangax.github.io/es5-compat-table/es6/).

 See the [draft ES2015 standard](https://people.mozilla.org/~jorendorff/es6-draft.html)